-- 1 A student completing the Bachelor of Arts and Bachelor of Business as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Arts at least 225 points - (i) core papers: 60 points with at least 30 points at level 6 or above and Note: a student completing this conjoint programme is not required to take CLSY703 or MAOR707. - (ii) a major: at least 120 points with at least 45 points at level 6 and 45 points at level 7 from one of the majors identified in the Bachelor of Arts Regulations and - (iii) the remaining points from papers listed in the Bachelor of Arts Table and - (b) Bachelor of Business at least 225 points - core papers: 90 points and Note: a student completing this conjoint programme is not required to take BUSS701 or 702. - (ii) a major: at least 90 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 45 points from papers listed in the Bachelor of Business Table and - (c) Common Papers 60 points at level 7 - 60 points Conjoint Cooperative Education Project CLSY704. - 2 A student is required to address both their Bachelor of Arts major and Bachelor of Business major in Conjoint Cooperative Education Project CLSY704 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute papers from one of the component degrees with other papers from either component degree with the approval of both programme leaders.
+- 1 A student completing the Bachelor of Arts and Bachelor of Business as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Arts at least 225 points - (i) core papers: 60 points with at least 30 points at level 6 or above and Note: a student completing this conjoint programme is not required to take CLSY703, CULN795 or MAOR707. - a major: at least 120 points with at least 45 points at level 6 and 45 points at level 7 from one of the majors identified in the Bachelor of Arts Regulations and

+Note: a student majoring in Event Management is not required to take FINA502.

+- (iii) the remaining points from papers listed in the Bachelor of Arts Table and - (b) Bachelor of Business at least 225 points - core papers: 90 points and Note: a student completing this conjoint programme is not required to take BUSS701 or BUSS702. - a major: at least 90 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) $\quad 45 \ {\rm points} \ {\rm from} \ {\rm papers} \ {\rm listed} \ {\rm in} \ {\rm the} \ {\rm Bachelor} \ {\rm of} \ {\rm Business} \ {\rm Table}$ - and - (c) Common Papers 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project CLSY704. - 2 A student is required to address both their Bachelor of Arts major and Bachelor of Business major in Conjoint Cooperative Education Project CLSY704 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute papers from one of the component degrees with other papers from either component degree with the approval of both programme leaders.

-Refer to the Bachelor of Arts Regulations (page 362) and Bachelor of Business Regulations (page 375).
+Refer to the Bachelor of Arts Regulations (page 388) and Bachelor of Business Regulations (page 401).